 “Just how much better?” you may ask.
-Up to the whooping 202% if you, for instance, personalize a call-to-action based on the context, says Hubspot research.
+Up to the whopping 202% if you, for instance, personalize a call to action based on the context, says Hubspot research.

-We couldn’t, of course, ignore this impressive stats given that Getsitecontrol targeting settings allow for:
+We couldn’t, of course, ignore these impressive stats given that Getsitecontrol targeting settings allow for:

 - Customizing CTA popups for select website pages based on their content

 - Displaying messages for those who have performed specific actions on a website

 - Or for the visitors with common characteristics, i.e. location, device, referral source, etc.

 So, in this article, we’ll talk about personalization and show 7 targeted popup examples you can replicate on your website.

 1. Create a welcoming offer for the first-time visitors

 When someone visits your site for the first time, you’ll surely want to make a great first impression and encourage them to stay.
 That’s where welcome popups come in handy.